fbpx

 What is a Plant-Based Diet?

-A plant-based diet focuses primarily on foods derived from plants, such as vegetables, fruits, grains, legumes, nuts, and seeds, and excludes all animal products.
-Some plant-based eaters choose whole foods over processed ones, as whole foods retain more nutrients and fiber.
-A plant-based diet is often chosen for health benefits, as research indicates that it may lower the risk of chronic diseases like heart disease, diabetes, and certain cancers.
+Many plant-based eaters prioritise whole, minimally processed foods, as these retain more nutrients and fibre.
+This diet is often chosen for its health benefits, as research suggests it may reduce the risk of chronic diseases like heart disease, diabetes, and certain cancers.

 What is a Vegan Diet?